lumaa-dev/ArtisticlyServer/README.md

 2. Edit the [`config.json` file](config.json) by putting your own access code and name.
 Don't forget to set `configured` to `true`!

-3. You can now run the server by doing `node server.js`, and voilà!
+3. You can now run the server by doing `npm install` then `node server.js`, et voilà!